-- Investment in Capital Assets Component of Net Position This component of net position consists of capital assets net of accumulated depreciation and outstanding debt used to acquire those assets. - Unrestricted Component of Net Position This component of net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of the investment in capital assets.
+- Investment in capital assets consists of capital assets net of accumulated depreciation and outstanding debt used to acquire those assets. - Unrestricted the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of the investment in capital assets.